nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Reallocates the room at `room_index` to the student at the specified `student_index`.
-The `room_index` refers to the index number shown in the displayed rooms list, and the `student_index` refers to the index number shown in the displayed students list.
+The `room_index` refers to the index number shown in the displayed rooms list, and the `student_index` refers to the index number shown in the displayed student list.
 Both indices **must be positive integers** 1, 2, 3, …​
 * The student at `student_index` must currently have a room allocation (which is not the specified room).
 Otherwise, an error message is displayed accordingly.
 * The room at `room_index` must currently be vacant.
 Otherwise, an error message is displayed accordingly.